Tips for a Better Night's Sleep: Sleep Hygiene, Foods and Habits That Work

 Calcium-rich foods: Calcium helps the brain use the tryptophan to manufacture melatonin.
 Foods like dairy products (milk, cheese, yogurt) and leafy greens (kale, collard greens) are good sources of calcium.

-Drink For Better Sleep
+Best Drink For Better Sleep

 Herbal Teas: Chamomile tea is renowned for its calming properties and can help relax the body and mind before bedtime.
 Other herbal teas like valerian root, passionflower, lavender, or lemon balm can also have soothing effects that promote better sleep.